Table of Contents

 The body cannot produce lutein itself, so it is necessary to ensure its intake through a varied diet or supplements.
 Its sources include broccoli, spinach, kale, pumpkin, camu-camu powder, chlorella and egg yolk.
 Like other carotenoids, combine it with fats for better absorption.
 [23-24]

-Daily recommended intake for lutein:
+Daily recommended dose for lutein:

 5. Tyrosine promotes natural skin colouring

 Tyrosine is an amino acid commonly found in the body.
 It stands at the very beginning of melanogenesis, which produces the skin pigment melanin.
 This is what is behind bronzing of the skin, and it also protects the skin from the harmful effects of UV rays by partially absorbing them.
-So, thanks to tyrosine, you will promote skin colouration while strengthening its protection.
+So, thanks to tyrosine, you will promote skin coloration while strengthening its protection.
 [25-26]

 Food sources for tyrosine: